progtron/CourseProject/README.md

 `packages_to_install <- packages_used[!(packages_used %in% installed.packages()[,"Package"])]`
 `if(length(packages_to_install)) install.packages(packages_to_install)`

+### Assumptions about data location:
+1. Data fetched & unzipped
+2. UCI HAR Dataset folder in working directory of this script

 Read the data sets.
 The files have no header and use whitespace separators (1 or 2, depending on whether the next reading is negative or not).
 `test <- read.csv("./UCI HAR Dataset/test/X_test.txt", header = FALSE, sep = "")`
 `train <- read.csv("./UCI HAR Dataset/train/X_train.txt", header = FALSE, sep = "")`